George T Whitesides, CEO

 Jonathan Firth, Director, Operations & Projects

-Jonathan Firth has been a member of Virgin Galactic’s leadership team since its inception in 2004, initially as Project Director, and moved into his current role in January 2008.
-His responsibilities include: the Spaceflight System Development Program being undertaken by Scaled Composites; the activities of The Spaceship Company, which has been established to build further spaceflight vehicles, initially for Virgin Galactic; the relationship with the New Mexico Spaceport Authority, which is overseeing construction of Spaceport America, the future home of Virgin Galactic's suborbital spaceliner fleet; and ongoing operational activity to ready Virgin Galactic for its start of commercial operations.
+Jonathan Firth has been a member of Virgin Galactic’s leadership team since its inception in 2004.
+Initially joining the company as Project Director, he moved into his current role as Director, Operations and Projects in January 2008.
+He oversees the company’s activity to ready itself for commercial operations, including the Spaceflight System Development Program and the relationship with the New Mexico Spaceport Authority, which has overseen construction of Spaceport America (the future home of Virgin Galactic's suborbital spaceliner fleet).

-Jonathan joined Virgin in 1998 as Virgin Rail Group’s Project Director and was responsible for delivery of the Pendolino and Voyager tilting train projects.
-After that, he spent three years as Director of Projects at Virgin Atlantic Airways, where he was responsible for overseeing the airline’s portfolio of business-led projects.
+Jonathan began his Virgin career in 1998 as Project Director of Virgin Rail Group, where he was responsible for delivery of the Pendolino and Voyager tilting train projects.
+After that, he spent three years as Director of Projects at Virgin Atlantic Airways, where he supervised the airline’s portfolio of business-led projects.

 Marc Holzapfel, Senior Vice President & General Counsel

-Prior to Virgin Galactic, Marc was Associate Counsel at The Linde Group, Inc., the German industrial gas company.
-Fluent in German and proficient in Spanish, Marc led all M&A and commercial activities for the Americas and provided intellectual property, litigation, government, and regulatory advice for these regions.
-Before going in-house, Marc was an Associate in the New York offices of the international law firm of Jones, Day where he worked on M&A, investments, and other transactional matters, representing mainly private equity groups on both the buyer and seller side.
+Prior to Virgin Galactic, Marc was Associate Counsel at The Linde Group, Inc., a German industrial gas company.
+Fluent in German and proficient in Spanish, he led all mergers and acquisitions (M&A) and commercial activities for the Americas and provided intellectual property, litigation, government and regulatory advice for these regions.
+Marc also worked as an Associate in the New York office of Jones, Day, an international law firm.
+There, he worked on M&A, investments and other transactional matters, representing mainly private equity groups on both the buyer and seller side.

 Michael P. Moses, Vice President of Operations for Virgin Galactic

-Mike came to Virgin Galactic following a distinguished career in NASA's recently-retired Space Shuttle Program.
-He served at the Kennedy Space Center in Florida as the Launch Integration Manager from 2008 until the landing of the final Shuttle mission in July 2011, where he led all Space Shuttle processing activities from landing through launch, and served as chair of the Mission Management Team where he provided ultimate launch decision authority.
-Prior to this, Mike was a Flight Director at the NASA Johnson Space Center where he led teams of Flight Controllers in the planning, training and execution of Space Shuttle missions.
-Before being selected as a Flight Director in 2005, Moses had over 10 years experience as a Flight Controller in the Shuttle Propulsion and Electrical Systems Groups.
+Mike came to Virgin Galactic following a distinguished career with NASA.
+From 2008 through July 2011, he served at the Kennedy Space Center in Florida as the Launch Integration Manager, where he led all space shuttle processing activities from landing through launch.
+Mike also chaired the Mission Management Team where he provided ultimate shuttle launch decision authority.
+Other NASA experience includes working as a Flight Director at the Johnson Space Center, where he led teams of flight controllers in the planning, training and execution of space shuttle missions.
+Before being selected as a Flight Director in 2005, Mike had more than 10 years of experience as a flight controller in the Shuttle Propulsion and Electrical Systems Groups.

-Moses holds a bachelors degree in physics from Purdue University, a masters degree in space sciences from Florida Institute of Technology and a masters degree in aerospace engineering from Purdue University.
-He is a two-time recipient of the NASA Outstanding Leadership Medal as well as other NASA commendations and awards.
+Mike attended Purdue University, earning a bachelor’s degree in physics and a master’s degree in aerospace engineering.
+He also earned a master’s degree in space sciences from Florida Institute of Technology.
+He is a two-time recipient of the NASA Outstanding Leadership Medal, as well as other NASA commendations and awards.

 Enrico Palermo, Vice President, Operations for TSC

-Enrico Palermo is responsible for growing the operations of The Spaceship Company (TSC), the new aerospace production company based in Mojave, California.
-TSC was founded by Virgin and Scaled Composites with the mission of building the world’s first fleet of commercial spaceships and carrier aircraft intended to make widespread space travel a reality.
-Enrico directs and leads the establishment of TSC’s operations in Mojave including TSC’s engineering, supply chain, quality assurance, production and business infrastructure functions.
+Enrico Palermo is responsible for growing operations for The Spaceship Company (TSC), the aerospace production company founded by Virgin Galactic and Scaled Composites to build the world’s first fleet of commercial spaceships and carrier aircraft.
+As Vice President/Operations for TSC, Enrico oversees operations for the Mojave-based company, including engineering, supply chain, quality assurance, production and business infrastructure functions.

 Jon Turnipseed, Vice President of Safety

-Jon is a Professional Member of the American Society of Safety Engineers (ASSE) and as a member of ASSE’s governmental affairs committee has twice testified before Congress.
-He holds the highest formally accredited safety ranking as a Certified Safety Professional® and has a Bachelor of Business Administration Degree from the University of Iowa and a Master’s Degree in Safety from Central Missouri State University.
+Jon is a professional member of the American Society of Safety Engineers (ASSE), and as a member of ASSE’s governmental affairs committee, he has twice testified before Congress.
+He holds the highest formally accredited safety ranking as a Certified Safety Professional® and has a Bachelor of Business Administration degree from the University of Iowa and a master’s degree in safety from Central Missouri State University.